AlanSmithee419/Miles_Rigby_Coursera_Full_Stack_Course_Projects/README.txt

                        more object oriented approach, having distinct classes in seperate project code files for different funcitonality, such as for handling user input, a Library class for storing books, and a User class for borrowing and returning books to the library

+3. PortfolioSite - an HTML/CSS/JavaScript project for a Portfolio website, containing relevant sections including an About Me (currently containing Lorem Ipsum-like placeholder text), a Skills section with appropriate icons, and a form with input validation (currently does nothing, the data is not sent anywhere).
+There is also a Projects section with filtering projects with different categories, and a card layout.
+Images in Projects can be clicked to display them in a modal view.